AST0008/kv_server/README.md

 backpressure — reject requests gracefully when overloaded rather than accepting unbounded load.

+Each request also has a private `result_queue`.
+The shared queue is only the waiting room.
+One client never receives another client's tokens.

 **Why ThreadPoolExecutor for generation?**
-HuggingFace pipeline is synchronous.
+The model forward is synchronous.
 Running it directly in an async context would block the event loop, preventing FastAPI from handling other requests.
-The executor runs generation in a thread while the event loop stays free.
+The executor runs prefill and each decode step in a thread while the event loop stays free.

 **Why call_soon_threadsafe for token routing?**
 Bridges the sync executor thread back to the async event loop